OathPros/COMP3/source/guidelines/typography.rst

 Take Advantage of Unicode
 -------------------------

-Unicode provides a wide variety of characters which, when used correctly, can dramatically improve the impression given by your application.
+Unicode provides a wide variety of characters which, when used correctly, can dramatically improve the impression given by your app.
 The following Unicode characters are recommended:

 .. list-table::
   :widths: 20 20 20 40